ImagoXV/NanoASV/README.md

 ## Phylosequization
 Alignements results, taxonomy, clustered unknown entities and 16S based phylogeny tree are used to produce a phyloseq opbject: NanoASV.rdata
 Please refer to the metadata.csv file in Minimal dataset to be sure to input the correct file format for phyloseq to produce a correct phyloseq object.
-In the future, I will add a possibility to just start from output results if metadata.csv is bad format You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using --r_cleaning 0
+You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using --r_cleaning 0
 ### --ronly option
 Sometimes, your metadata.csv file will not meet phyloseq standards.
-To avoid you recomputing all the previous steps, a --ronly option can be added.
+To avoid you recomputing all the previous steps, a --ronly flag can be added.
 Just precise --dir and --out as in your first treatment.
 NanoASV will find final datasets and run only the r script.
 This will save you time.